(1973)

 Overall: MEH

 Made in Liverpool when he was a mere teenager, Clive Barker's Salome was an adaptation of Oscar Wilde's play of the same name in the loosest sense of the term.
-A textbook, experimental student art film in the vein of so many others, Salome plays out in intentionally super-grainy black and white without dialog and is brimful of bizarre images that young, energetic filmmakers would find profound.
-This is not anything to make fun of per se, in fact quite the contrary; Barker and his crew of friends, (which also includes future Pinhead Doug Bradley), get by a lot on their amateur charm here more than anything else.
-That said, it is certainly a very primitive effort that while managing to succeed with a few striking visuals, does not come off as anything remotely close to a masterpiece of avant-garde cinema.
-That is unfair to expect of it though and any horror connoisseur who would logically also be a Barker fan would be doing themselves a disservice by not seeking this and its similar follow-up The Forbidden both out.
+A textbook experimental student art film in the vein of so many others, it plays out in intentionally super-grainy black and white, without dialog, and brimful of bizarre images that young energetic filmmakers would find profound.
+This is not anything to make fun of per se, in fact the contrary; Barker and his crew of friends, (which also includes future Pinhead Doug Bradley), get by on their amateur charm more than anything else.
+That said, it is a primitive effort that while managing to succeed with a few striking visuals, does not come off as a benchmark of avant-garde cinema.
+That is unfair to expect of it though, and any horror connoisseur who would logically also be a Barker fan would be doing themselves a disservice by not seeking out this and its similar follow-up The Forbidden.

 Overall: GOOD